naomijub/atm-crux/README.md

 # ATM Crux

-## The main idea was to use a challange to implement an ATM using Crux and transistor crate
+## The main idea was to use a challenge to implement an ATM using Crux and transistor crate

 ### IBM ATM Challenge